grafana/alloy/docs/sources/reference/components/otelcol.exporter.kafka.md

 other `otelcol` components and sends it to Kafka.

-It is important to use `otelcol.exporter.kafka` together with `otelcol.processor.batch` in order to make sure `otelcol.exporter.kafka` doesn't slow down due to sending Kafka a huge number of small payloads.
+It is important to use `otelcol.exporter.kafka` together with `otelcol.processor.batch` to make sure `otelcol.exporter.kafka` doesn't slow down due to sending Kafka a huge number of small payloads.

-> **NOTE**: `otelcol.exporter.kafka` is a wrapper over the upstream
+{{< admonition type="note" >}}
-> OpenTelemetry Collector `kafka` exporter from the `otelcol-contrib`
+`otelcol.exporter.kafka` is a wrapper over the upstream OpenTelemetry Collector `kafka` exporter from the `otelcol-contrib`  distribution.
-> distribution.
-Bug reports or feature requests will be redirected to the
+Bug reports or feature requests will be redirected to the upstream repository, if necessary.
-> upstream repository, if necessary.
+{{< /admonition >}}

 Multiple `otelcol.exporter.kafka` components can be specified by giving them different labels.